-House spiders are typically brownish or grayish in color.
+House spiders are typically brown or gray in color.
 They are small to medium in size with a body length of about 1/8” to 3/8”.
-Female house spiders have rounded abdomens while males have elongated abdomens.
-Spiders generally have poor eyesight and rely on sensing vibrations in their web to detect prey.
+Female house spiders have rounded abdomens, while males have elongated abdomens.
+Spiders generally have poor eyesight and rely on sensing vibrations in their webs to detect prey.

 Why Do I Have Them?

 Spiders are predatory insects that will move indoors (especially during the cooler months) to find secure areas to build their webs.
 Spiders become a nuisance when they build their webs in inconvenient places inside homes, such as eaves, shutters, or window frames.

 Spider webs can also be quite unsightly on the exterior of homes and other buildings.
 Spiders tend to be a particularly significant problem for homes and cabins in forested areas near lakes, streams, or ponds.